-When considering planning applications great weight shall be given to preserving and enhancing important green elements (space, trees, etc.) that form part of the overall kinetic and spatial experience of Stone.
+When considering planning applications it is desirable to preserve and enhance important green elements (space, trees, etc.) that form part of the overall kinetic and spatial experience of Stone.

 This policy aims to improve and enhance important views, vistas and spaces across Stone, in accordance with the 'Stone Historic Character Assessment'.
 The adopted Local Plan identifies in the spatial vision for Stone that by 2031 the town will have "conserved and enhanced the local character of the town and its canal side vistas."